bpaskin/JavaExamples/README.md

 # SimpleSecurity
 A basic example of using security constraints to protect pages/servlets.
 In Liberty I am allowing all user that are authenticated to see the secured page, and setting up a user registry.
 This will work with LDAP, OIDC, in the same manner, only the setup in Liberty or other app server would need to be changed.

+# EventStreamsWithKafka
+Samples for Kafka with Producer, Consumer and Streams.
+Can be used with IBM Cloud Event Streams by changing necessary parameters in the bootstrap.properties files.
+Example with Open Liberty or Liberty.
+Uses MicroProfile Config to inject parameters.
+Producer is accessed through REST POST call to lookup search results on Google and return them.
+Stream will filter them based on if "https" is used.